awwx/ar/readme.md

 To run:

-    racket arc.ss
+    racket ar.ss

-or

-    mzscheme arc.ss

-or, (if you have rlwrap):
+or, if you have rlwrap:

-    rlwrap -q \" racket arc.ss
+    rlwrap -q \" racket ar.ss

-or

-    rlwrap -q \" mzscheme arc.ss
+You can also use "mzscheme" instead of "racket".

 Note that you don't use the "-f" option like you would with Arc 3.1.